 Specific examples include:

 Supporting one’s community can provide salespeople with an understanding of the issues others may have to endure.
 Support from coworkers can also make a big difference.
 Whether it’s offering a new perspective on an ongoing issue or listening to another reps’ frustrations, developing a sense of empathy is always helpful.
 Learning from struggling community members can help employees understand the needs of their own community and therefore become more empathetic.
 Sales reps should be able to put themselves in their clients’ shoes and find ways to support them to increase sales.
 Helping those in need can be a great way to foster interpersonal skills.

 Take a break from sitting in the office and stretch those legs with a hike nearby.
 Have the sales team bring their workout clothes to work and take a half-day to get some exercise out in nature.
 Although exercise is great for overall health and fitness, it can also positively impact the workplace.
 If you would like to do an outdoor activity, but you're doubtful about making your team exercise, it's always a fun idea to go on a motorized bicycle ride.

 There’s no better way to bring people together than food.
 Have each employee cook and bring a dish to eat with their colleagues after work.
 You can encourage everyone to bring something typical from their hometown.

 Create a sign-up sheet so team members can organize who brings appetizers, main courses, and desserts.
 Then, share an event, so everyone remembers to bring their dish to work that day.
 This activity fosters communication between team members because it gives them time to relax and talk about their interests and cultural differences among their hometowns.

 If you want your reps to feel satisfied with their jobs, they need to have a friendly and collaborative work environment.
 Team building activities can improve both the quality of team interactions and the quality of sales reps’ work.
-These activities also bring sales teams closer together and help find common ground between team members while improving some key sales skills.
+These activities also bring sales teams closer together and help find common ground between team members while even improving some key sales skills.